HotAndCold245/Hidden-Grotto/README.md

 	- #Note : Only use this feature if you know how to navigate to the settings to disable it

 # Screenshots
 #Note : The font used in the images for this theme is called Quicksand and can be found through Google Fonts.
-A snippet for the font is also available in the theme's repository.
-It's not part of the theme.
+A snippet for the font is available in the theme's repository.
+It's not part of the theme because I wanted to keep the font usable without needing the theme.

 <details>
 	<summary>Color Palettes</summary>